 The Originalists, in case you missed the last episode of The Federalist Papers, believe that the only criterion for interpreting the Constitution is what it meant to the people who voted for it in 1791.
 It’s either that or chaos, warns Pope Nino.
 Once you stray from the Path of Originalism you’re condemned to the hellfire of Personal Policy Preferences where there is wailing and gnashing of teeth.

 A veteran trouper, Scalia easily fielded heckling from right and left, tossing out snappy comebacks like, “I said I’d take questions, I didn’t say I’d give answers.”
-He brought down the house (heavily laced with students from our alma mater the Acme School of Law & Refrigerator Repair) with, “I don’t read footnotes.”
+He brought down the house (heavily packed with students from our alma mater the Acme School of Law & Refrigerator Repair) with, “I don’t read footnotes.”
 We never did either, which is why we graduated number 398 out of 400.

 Our personal favorite was when he wrapped up a long answer with, “I’m not sure that was your question, but I wanted to make that point.”
 We’re saving that for our next oral argument.